MICLab-Unicamp/Medical-Imaging-Tutorial/README.md

-# An Introduction Tutorial to Medical Imaging Segmentation with Deep Learning
+# An Introduction to Medical Imaging Analysis with Deep Learning

 ## Introduction